Ellotron/war-rig/rules/README.md

 ### 6. Construct

-A squad equipped with the right tools, resources, and tech can construct defences, parts for the war rig, or facilities by using 1 action.
+A squad equipped with the right tools, resources, and tech can construct defences, parts for the war rig, or facilities in their inventory by using 1 action.
 The items and conditions required to construct something are indicated on the card for the item you want to construct.
 Resources needed are in the top left of the card and are colour coded.

 - 🟥 - volatile materials and fuel sources